Frequently Asked Questions

 Recipients, alternates, and non-recipients will receive notification approximately seven weeks after the application deadline.
 Award letters will contain more information about payment processes, registration, reports, etc.

-Each area will have a Selection Committee comprised of faculty members from the social sciences, the languages, and professional schools who are adept at reading across the disciplines.
+Selection Committees are comprised of faculty members from the social sciences, the languages, and professional schools who are adept at reading across the disciplines.
 This means that your specific academic field of study might not be represented on the Selection Committee.
 Keep that in mind as you write your Statement of Purpose.
 Do not use obscure or hyper-specialized vocabulary or references.
 The best statements are clear and written in plain English, show seriousness and purpose, and are true to the challenges in your field and to your current state of schooling.
 Selection Committee members understand that beginning graduate students may have less specific plans, while more advanced graduate students should have more concrete and detailed research projects.
-Similarly, they understand that statements from professional school students will read quite differently from graduate students pursuing MAs or PhDs.
+Similarly, they understand that statements from professional school students and undergraduates will read quite differently from graduate students pursuing MAs or PhDs.
 Write to your specific situation; don’t try to be someone you are not.

 Candidates are ranked on the basis of the following criteria: